MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 8. Blog Details Page     <a name="blogdetailspage"></a>
-The Blog Detail page shows the full blog which has information pertaining to products on the site.
-It will either concentrate on an indivual oil, or a selection of products, it may also include internal links to products within the site.
+The Blog Detail page shows the full blog which has information pertaining to selected products on the site.
+It will either concentrate on an individual oil(lavender oil), or a selection of products(top 5 massage oils), it may also include internal links to the highligted products within the site .
 There is also a comment form, for logged in users to leave a comment and there is a comment section for existing comments.

 <br>